Hangzhou High School: Hanggao Model United Nations

-Hanggao Model United Nations is a non-profit academic organization established in 2011 by students in Hangzhou High School who cares about politics and is eager to contribute to the world peace and development.
-The association adheres to the principle of academic supremacy and positiveness, enriches the campus life of its members, fully carries out various activities, trains students' speaking ability, and shapes young talents with core competitiveness.
-We hope to open up the horizon of our students through our activities, which is in order to promote the importance of the "youngster vision" of today's world.
+Hanggao Model United Nations is a non-profit academic organization established in 2011 by students in Hangzhou High School.

 So far, Hanggao Model United Nations has held four sessions of the Model United Nations Conference in 2015, 2016, 2017 and 2018.
 Among them, the 2018 Hangzhou High School Model United Nations Conference has more than 150 representatives from 16 high schools and 3 universities——Haining High School, Jinhua No. 1 Middle School, Jiashan High School, Jinyun Middle School, Shaoxing No. 1 Middle School, Ningbo No. 3 Middle School; Outside Zhejiang province includes Jiangsu Qianhuang Senior High School, Shanghai Maple Leaf International School, China Metrology University, etc.

 The development of Hanggao Model United Nations Conference has moved from the initial school-level conference to the municipal level, and then to the regional conferences out of Hangzhou City, out of Zhejiang Province, and to the world.
 After the closing of each Hanggao Model United Nations Conference, it would be highly praised by every representative.

 Hanggao Lu Xun Literature Club

 On October 10, 1921, Wang Jingzhi, Pan Mohua, Feng Xuefeng and other students from Zhejiang First Normal School (predecessor of Hangzhou High School) founded the literature club “Chenguang Club” (the “Lakeside Poetry Club” was established the following year), and received the support of teachers such as Ye Shengtao, Zhu Ziqing, who taught them at that time.
 That meant the birth of the earliest new literary group in Zhejiang, and the creation of a new era of Hangzhou schools' century-old tradition.

 Lu Xun Literature Club, also known as "Luwen", is based on the tradition of humanity and high standards of literature.
-The activities of the Literature Club are mainly organized by the students themselves, guided by the instructors, and have already formed an efficient organization.
+The activities of the Literature Club are mainly organized by the students themselves, guided by the instructors.